 DZUKOU VALLEY TREK, NAGALAND

 By Upasana Kakati from Unconventional and Vivid

-The valley is a picture postcard with treeless mounds of dwarf grass, colourful summer blooms, and some hillocks dotted with burnt trees standing a reminder of how fragile the ecosystem is.
-A crystal clear rivulet and stream flows through a valley with hidden deep cut ravines, caves, and waterfalls sculpting the valley naturally to perfection.
+The valley is a picture postcard with treeless mounds of dwarf grass, colourful summer blooms, and some hillocks dotted with burnt trees standing as a reminder of how fragile the ecosystem is.
+A crystal clear rivulet and stream flow through a valley with hidden deep-cut ravines, caves, and waterfalls sculpting the valley naturally to perfection.
 At the Dzukou Valley Campsite, you can either pitch your own tent or stay in the dorm.
 However, there is a nominal fee for both.
 Food is available on payment.

 MONPA TRAIL TREK, ARUNACHAL PRADESH

 The Monpa Trail Trek is a new trekking trail that starts from the Sangti Valley of Dirang in Arunachal Pradesh and passes through Khalibok Village leading to the top of the topmost village Chander.
 One can enjoy the majestic views of Gorichen Peak (6858m) from Chander.
 The trek can be concluded either at Pangma or Thembang villages.
 The latter is also a UNESCO World Heritage Site.
 The trek is named after the Monpa ethnic group which are the local inhabitants of the area.
 I must say, the state of Arunachal Pradesh has some of the best trekking places in India.

 The best time to do the Monpa Trail Trek is from the month of October to February.
 Chander receives snow in winter and you may also have the chance to experience the Losar Festival in February.